psresnik/nlp_assignments/project/README.md

 ## Project overview

-***THIS PROJECT DESCRIPTION IS TENTATIVE.
-IT IS A GOOD THING TO READ THROUGH TO GET A SENSE OF WHAT THE PROJECT IS LIKELY TO BE LIKE, BUT THERE COULD STILL BE CHANGES.
-WE WILL LET YOU KNOW WHEN THE PROJECT PLANS ARE FINALIZED.***

---

 **Groups.** You will be forming project groups of 3-4 people.
 If you are having trouble finding a group, let me know ASAP, and I will try to help put people together.